November 21: Today in Royal History

 November 21, 1868 – Birth of Duke Peter Alexandrovich of Oldenburg, first husband of Grand Duchess Olga Alexandrovna of Russia, at Oldenburg Palace in St. Petersburg, Russia

 Peter was the only child of Duke Alexander Petrovich of Oldenburg and Princess Eugenia Maximilianovna of Leuchtenberg.
 Alexander Petrovich’s grandfather had married Grand Duchess Catherine Pavlovna, daughter of Paul I, Emperor of All Russia, and their children and grandchildren were raised in Russia.
 Despite his German title, Alexander Petrovich, like his father, had grown up entirely in Russia, served in the Russian military, and was considered part of the Russian Imperial Family.
-Peter and Olga’s marriage was arranged by their mothers and was a marriage in name only.
+Peter and Olga’s marriage, arranged by their mothers, was a marriage in name only.
 Two years after their marriage, Olga met Nikolai Kulikovsky, an army officer her own age.
-Over the years, Olga had continued to ask her brother Nicholas II, Emperor of All Russia for permission to marry Nikolai.
+Over the years, Olga continued to ask her brother Nicholas II, Emperor of All Russia for permission to marry Nikolai.
 In 1916, Nicholas II had a change of heart and he officially annulled her marriage to Peter, and Olga and Nikolai were married.
-After the October Revolution in 1917, Peter along with his father and mother emigrated to France, where he lived in Paris and on a farm near Bayonne, France.
+After the October Revolution in 1917, Peter, his father, and his mother emigrated to France, where he lived in Paris and on a farm near Bayonne, France.
 In 1922, Peter married Olga Vladimirovna Ratkova-Rognova.
 Duke Peter Alexandrovich of Oldenburg died at the age of 55.

 Unofficial Royalty: Duke Peter Alexandrovich of Oldenburg